FerdiWoo/MacSpotifyWidget/README.md

 # Spotify Player Widget for macOS

-(Uncompleted) A beautiful, native macOS widget for controlling Spotify playback with a clean and modern interface.
+(In Progress) A beautiful, native macOS widget for controlling Spotify playback with a clean and modern interface.

 ![Spotify Player Widget](screenshot.png)